Scroll to view all answers or click to jump to a specific subject.

 How much will the project cost?

-Currently, the Willamette Water Treatment Plant is budgeted at $100 million over the course of six years.
-Although we are planning to fund the project through capital reserves and revenue bonds, EWEB is actively pursuing other sources of funding.
+EWEB is developing a detailed design for the plant to determine a firm cost.
+Although we are planning to fund the addition of a second source through capital reserves and revenue bonds, EWEB is actively investigating other sources of funding.

 How will the project impact customer rates?